 Here you’ll find a complete reading list of the books I’ve encountered during my research, work, and life.
 These book reviews are no more than a few sentences and should take no more than 30-seconds to read.
 Each review highlights the main point and they won’t spoil the book for you.
 If you want to learn more about each book, there’s a link below to read my full thoughts and reflections.

 On this page, book reviews are organized alphabetically.
 As you scroll down, you may discover a book about psychology followed by business.
-If you’d prefer to explore book recommendations by category, you can check out my page of good books.
+If you’d prefer to explore book recommendations by category, you can check out my page of best books.

 Alphabetical Book Reviews